Table of Contents

 You can usually assume that the subject is the person who said it even if they did not explicitly say 私は ("I" or "as for me").
-Or, if you are talking about your friend Kyoko, who seems to be too busy to help others.
-You can say something like:
+For example, let's say you are talking about your friend Kyoko, who seems to be too busy to help others.
+You may say something like:

 - She seems occupied with her own business.

-You know that it's a "she" aka Kyoko that 自分 refers to because she is the topic of your conversation.
-And I mean, of course, she is too busy with her hardcore DIY projects — What do you expect?
+You know that it's a "she," aka Kyoko, that 自分 refers to because she is the topic of your conversation.
+And I mean, of course, you know she is busy working on her hardcore DIY projects, what did you expect?

 What 自分 Can Refer To

-Although 自分 usually refers to the subject or the topic of sentences, what refers to is sometimes not clear in complex sentences with multiple perspectives.
+Although 自分 usually refers to the subject or the topic of a sentence, sometimes what it refers to is unclear in complex sentences with multiple perspectives.
 Or, sometimes, it just depends on the context.

-Although reflexive pronouns only refer back to a word within the same clause in English, for example, 自分 can refer to the subject in a different clause.
+Although reflexive pronouns only refer back to a word within the same clause in English, 自分 can refer to a subject in a different clause.

-- Mami was saying that Kanae is blaming 自分.
+- Mami was saying that Kanae blames 自分.

-In English, whom Kanae is blaming or whom 自分 refers to, could only be Kanae.
-However, in Japanese, it's unclear what 自分 refers to — It could refer to Kanae, or even Mami, though the mention of Mami is far away in a separate clause.
+In English, who Kanae is blaming or who 自分 refers to, could only be Kanae.
+However, in Japanese, it's unclear who 自分 is — it could refer to Kanae, or even Mami, despite the mention of Mami being far away in a separate clause.

 Now, let's say your friend asks you why Mami is crying.
-The exchange can look something like:
+The exchange could look something like:

 - Your friend: マミは何で泣いてるの？